flyjmz/jmzSmartThings/smartapps/flyjmz/blue-iris-fusion.src/HTTPS:SSL:STUNNEL How-To.md

 cert = blueiris.pem
 TIMEOUTclose = 0

-b) Save stunnel.conf and close it.
+    2. Save stunnel.conf and close it.
 Save a backup copy to a safe place.

-c) Create a new .txt file and call it "blueiris.pem" this is your new certificate file to replace the default stunnel.pem.
+    3. Create a new .txt file and call it "blueiris.pem" this is your new certificate file to replace the default stunnel.pem.

-d) Open the blueiris.pem file you just created and paste the contents of domain-key.txt into it.
+    4. Open the blueiris.pem file you just created and paste the contents of domain-key.txt into it.
 After the domain-key.txt contents, paste the contents of domain-crt.txt and save the file.
 Save a backup copy to a safe place.
 8. For Renewals:

-a) Open the blueiris.pem file and delete the old certificate (so everything after "-----END PRIVATE KEY-----")
+    1. Open the blueiris.pem file and delete the old certificate (so everything after "-----END PRIVATE KEY-----")

-b) Paste the new certificate to the end (all of the new domain-crt.txt you just downloaded)
+    2. Paste the new certificate to the end (all of the new domain-crt.txt you just downloaded)

-c) Save the file and close it.
+    3. Save the file and close it.
 Save a backup copy to a safe place.
 9. Start the Stunnel service, then open the Stunnel GUI and reload configuration.
 Test it out!

-a) There are several stunnel links in start menu, if you choose to run as a service it'll just open a service and not have a GUI or anything running.
+    1. There are several stunnel links in start menu, if you choose to run as a service it'll just open a service and not have a GUI or anything running.
 You can go to Windows Processes and find the stunnel service and make it auto-start on computer boot so that even after restarts you don't ever have to start stunnel again.

 **Blue Iris HTTPS Setup**